petmac/terms-python-output/twitter.com tos.markdown

 The Services may include advertisements, which may be targeted to the Content or information on the Services, queries made through the Services, or other information.
 The types and extent of advertising by Twitter on the Services are subject to change.
 In consideration for Twitter granting you access to and use of the Services, you agree that Twitter and its third party providers and partners may place such advertising on the Services or in connection with the display of Content or information from the Services whether submitted by you or others.

-We're leaving the door open for exploration in this area but we don't have anything to announce.
+Tip We're leaving the door open for exploration in this area but we don't have anything to announce.

 ### Privacy

 Any information that you provide to Twitter is subject to our [Privacy Policy](/privacy), which governs our collection and use of your information.
 You understand that through your use of the Services you consent to the collection and use (as set forth in the Privacy Policy) of this information, including the transfer of this information to the United States and/or other countries for storage, processing and use by Twitter.
 As part of providing you the Services, we may need to provide you with certain communications, such as service announcements and administrative messages.
 These communications are considered part of the Services and your Twitter account, which you may not be able to opt-out from receiving.

-You can opt-out of most communications from Twitter including our newsletter, new follower emails, etc. Please see the Notices tab of Settings for more.
+Tip You can opt-out of most communications from Twitter including our newsletter, new follower emails, etc. Please see the Notices tab of Settings for more.

 ### Passwords